cwongsatjachock/codepath_SITE_prework/README.md

 With the right documentation, I was able to solve my problems and finish the lives system.

-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) The questions that came to my head after completing it would be how how to format
+3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)

+The questions that came to my head after completing it would be how to format the location for the buttons.
+I wanted to rearrange my buttons so that they could form a ring while I was doing the project and it made me wonder where to even begin.
+The code for that seems to be in the CSS but I would not be surprised if I'm wrong.
+Another question that I have would be how to implement server-side things like having a leaderboard that shows every player's score.
+The player's data have to be stored somewhere and I wonder how the user is able to have their name connected with their score.
+There is also the fact that the leaderboard has to update dynamically so that it will show the current top scorers at all times.

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)

 If I had more time to work on this project, I would first find out how to organize the button and move them around.
 While it is certainly nice that the buttons would adjust themselves so that they could fit the screen, I don't like the way they reorganize themselves and would prefer them fixed.
 The reason is simply that the placement of the buttons and their location are important in a memory based game.